PLC Sydney teacher nominated for ARIA Music Teacher of the Year

 Michael continues to be an integral part of our coaching staff, driving the ongoing development of hockey at PLC Sydney with a highly motivated group of young athletes.

-The eighth athlete in our series highlighting remarkable PLC Sydney staff and students who have represented Australia in the Olympic and Paralympic Games is Lee Capes OAM, a hockey gold medallist at the 1988 Seoul Olympics who scored the winning goal in the gold medal final against South Korea, securing Australia’s first-ever Olympic ‘team’ gold medal.
+Lee Capes OAM is a hockey gold medallist at the 1988 Seoul Olympics who scored the winning goal in the gold medal final against South Korea, securing Australia’s first-ever Olympic ‘team’ gold medal.

 Lee served as Sports Coordinator at PLC Sydney from 2012–2016 and then in 2017 became Head of Sport.
 Lee played a pivotal role in PLC Sydney hockey, winning five SO1 titles and tirelessly enhancing the sport within the school community.
 Her coaching was a privilege that we deeply appreciate.

-Hockey prowess runs deep in the family, with Capes' daughter, Kaitlin Nobbs, 2020 Olympian and current Hockeyroo set to compete in the 2024 Paris Games.
+Hockey prowess runs deep in the family, with Lee's daughter, Kaitlin Nobbs, 2020 Olympian and current Hockeyroo set to compete in the 2024 Paris Games.

-In 1988, Capes played a pivotal role in Australia's historic gold medal win at the Seoul Olympics.
-The team, undefeated throughout the campaign, defeated the Netherlands in the semi-finals and clinched a 2–0 victory over South Korea in the final, with Capes scoring the decisive goal in the 58th minute.
+In 1988, Lee played a pivotal role in Australia's historic gold medal win at the Seoul Olympics.
+The team, undefeated throughout the campaign, defeated the Netherlands in the semi-finals and clinched a 2–0 victory over South Korea in the final, with Lee scoring the decisive goal in the 58th minute.
 Her sister Michelle was also part of this memorable victory.

 Lee's legacy extends beyond her playing career as a dedicated coach and mentor, being recognised with an OAM in 1989 for her service to hockey.

-The ninth athlete in our series highlighting remarkable PLC Sydney staff and students who have represented Australia in the Olympic and Paralympic Games is ex-student Emma Johnson (1997).
-Emma was 16 when she won bronze at the 1996 Atlanta Olympics.
+Ex-student Emma Johnson (1997) was 16 when she won bronze at the 1996 Atlanta Olympics.
 She was School Vice Captain and a proud member of Harper House!

 “The Olympics is an experience I cherish.
 Every four years I am reminded of how very special it is.
 My results were beyond what I expected, and winning the Bronze Medal in my final event was the icing on the cake.”